tigerfarm/arduino/Altair101/README.md

     for Altair 8800 original and clone documents.
 + Click [here](https://altairclone.com/downloads/interview.mp3)
     to hear an interview with the Altair 8800 clone creator, Mike Douglas.

+A major milestone will be when I can enter and run the classic, [Kill the Bit](https://youtu.be/ZKeiQ8e18QY) program, on my Altair 101.
+I will use an Arduino Nano microprocessor and supporting chips to control the I/O and run the computer's processes.
+I will use the [Altair 8800 online simulator](https://s2js.com/altair/sim.html) ([homepage](https://s2js.com/altair/))
+is the baseline functionality for my Altair 101.
+What the simulator does, my computer will do.

 Note, I don't intend to implement full Altair 8800 functionality.
 For example, my machine will not run Basic, nor will it run CPM.
 You can run those on a laptop computer emulator.